 Stabilize and increase SGCN populations on: oak savanna, native prairie, cliffs and bluffs and stream habitats.
-540 acres of bluff prairies
+Over 446 acres of bluff prairie and savanna enhanced

 Which LSOHC section priorities are addressed in this proposal?

 Southeast Forest

 • Protect forest habitat though acquisition in fee or easement to prevent parcelization and fragmentation and to provide the ability to access and manage landlocked public properties